nch1993/Heart_Disease/README.md

 3. Kernal support vector machine(KSVM) algorithm was used to predict the outcome.
 It achieves a 81 % accuracy on the testing set.
 4. Logistic regression is then used.
 It achieves a 83% accuracy on the testing set.

-5. F1 score is used to evaluate the model performance since we are interested in minimizing the type 1 error - false negative
+5. Accuracy is used to evaluate the model performance since the dataset is balanced and cleaned.
 ## Limitation

 Since the dataset has less than 1000 observation, further data can be collected and added to avoid overfitting.
 In the healthcare industry, it can be served as a baseline for more machine learning tasks.